 Employees are eligible for PFL after working full-time for 26 weeks or part-time for 175 days.

 Employees can take the maximum benefit length in any 52-week period.
 The 52-week clock starts running on the first day the employee takes PFL.

 The PFL is entirely employee funded.
-Thus, employees will start seeing payroll deduction for it beginning on or after July 1, 2017.
-It is not optional.
+Thus, employees had premiums deducted from their paychecks beginning on or after July 1, 2017.
+Employee premium payments are NOT optional.